Skip to content

 Who licenses security companies in Minnesota?+

-In Minnesota, private security is regulated by the the Minnesota Board of Private Detective and Protective Agent Services (under the Department of Public Safety).
-Companies must hold a Protective Agent Services license, and you can verify one through Minnesota PDB — License Holders.
+Minnesota regulates private security through the the Minnesota Board of Private Detective and Protective Agent Services (under the Department of Public Safety).
+Companies must hold a Protective Agent Services license, which you can verify on Minnesota PDB — License Holders.

 How do I verify a security company's license in Minnesota?+

-Ask the provider for its license number, then look it up on the official source — Minnesota PDB — License Holders — and confirm the record is active, unexpired, matches the business, and shows no disciplinary action.
-Then verify that the individual guards assigned to you hold current registrations.
+Ask the provider for its license number, look it up on the official source — Minnesota PDB — License Holders — and confirm the record is active, unexpired, matches the legal business name, and shows no disciplinary action.
+Then verify that the individual officers assigned to you hold current registrations.

 What do armed security guards need in Minnesota?+

-Armed officers in Minnesota must hold the board's firearms certification (an additional annual weapons course on top of the base license), which involves an additional 6 hours of annual weapons training with a live-fire certification, with a minimum age of 18.
-This is separate from and in addition to the base guard credential.
+Armed officers in Minnesota must hold the board's firearms certification (an additional annual weapons course on top of the base license), with a minimum age of 18, on top of the base guard credential — plus the required firearms training and periodic requalification.
+For any armed post, confirm the specific armed credential, not just the base registration.

 Share this guide